Nebbia v. New York: Dissent

 Justice James C. McReynolds dissented from the majority opinion.
 His dissent was joined by Justice Willis Van Devanter, Justice George Sutherland, and Justice Pierce Butler.
 The four became nicknamed the Four Horsemen for their rejection of New Deal regulation.

 McReynolds brought up many examples, such as New State Ice Co. v.
 Liebmann, where the court ruled that states may not legislate over private businesses.
 He further questioned the rational basis of fixing milk at a higher price than the market value.
 He reasoned that the extra expense would drive down sales, thus doing little to help the dairy farmer, and furthermore, deprive the poorest among milk consumers.
 He ultimately concluded that although "regulation to prevent recognized evils in business has long been upheld as permissible legislative action... fixation of the price at which A, engaged in an ordinary business, may sell, in order to enable B, a producer, to improve his condition, has not been regarded as within legislative power."
 He added, "This is not regulation, but management, control, dictation."

+Later developments

+In Panama Refining, decided only one year after Nebbia, litigants primarily challenged the National Industrial Recovery Act as an infringement on freedom of contract, with the nondelegation argument presented as an alternate basis for invalidating the statute.
+After decades of unsuccessful nondelegation challenges to public-utility legislation Panama Refining became the first case to invalidate a statute on non-delegation grounds, thereby imposing a structural limit on legislative power without reviving the judicial doctrines abandoned in Nebbia.